 We pulled the details on the TXU Energy Free Nights 18 plan and the TXU Energy Free Weekends 18 plan for the Texas zip code of 75040.
-The first thing we noticed is that each plan requires an 18-month contract with a $275 early cancelation fee.
+The first thing we noticed is that each plan requires an 18-month contract with a $275 early cancellation fee.
+Also see the video below looking at another TXU plan.

 TXU Free Nights